Gwerlas/system/docs/packages.md

 If the ansible user is not `root`, he will be added to the `portage` system group.

-The portage configuration files and directories are writeable for this group.
+The portage configuration files and directories are writeables for this group.

 #### Ansible dependencies